 Choosing Wisely Canada is organized by a team of leading Canadian physicians, in partnership with the Canadian Medical Association.
 Choosing Wisely Canada is chaired by Dr. Wendy Levinson, Professor of Medicine at the University of Toronto and Officer of the Order of Canada.

-Choosing Wisely Canada got underway initially in Ontario and has quickly been endorsed by all provincial and territorial medical associations, which have established or are in the process of establishing mechanisms to support the adoption of the Choosing Wisely Canada lists.
-It is now a truly national campaign in Canada and, in fact has spread to over 15 other countries including Australia, Brazil, Germany, Italy, Japan, Netherlands, Switzerland and elsewhere.
+It is now a truly national campaign in Canada and, in fact has spread to over 15 other countries including Australia, Brazil, England, Germany, Israel, Italy, Japan, Netherlands, New Zealand, Switzerland, Wales and elsewhere.
 Choosing Wisely Canada leads the international effort.

 Choosing Wisely Canada recognizes the importance of educating and engaging patients so that they could make informed choices about their care.
 Choosing Wisely Canada has launched a patient facing campaign entitled, More Is Not Always Better, to help patients learn about the tests and treatments in question, when they are necessary and when they are not, and what patients can do to improve their health.
 Choosing Wisely Canada is working with various stakeholder groups to disseminate the patient materials widely.

 Choosing Wisely Canada is also working with medical schools to introduce new content into the undergraduate, postgraduate and continuing medical education curricula.
 In an effort to engage medical students, Choosing Wisely Canada launched STARS (Students and Trainees Advocating for Resource Stewardship).
 STARS is designed to foster awareness amongst medical students in Canada about Choosing Wisely and specialty society lists of recommendations.